artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 about the materials, conservation reports, etc. If Archivematica sees that a transfer includes submission documentation, it can include descriptions of this material in the AIP METS file.

+Submission documentation can be added to standard, unzipped, zipped, and disk image transfer types.

 To create a transfer that includes submission documentation, your top-level directory must contain a ``metadata`` directory.
 Inside the metadata directory,